evennia/evennia/docs/source/tutorials_and_examples/python/Coding-Introduction.md

 ### Plan before you code

-Before you start coding away at your dream game, take a look at our [Game Planning](Game-Planning) page.
+Before you start coding away at your dream game, take a look at our [Game Planning](../systems/Game-Planning) page.
 It might hopefully help you avoid some common pitfalls and time sinks.

 ### Code in your game folder, not in the evennia/ repository

 As part of the Evennia setup you will create a game folder to host your game code.
 This is your home.
 You should *never* need to modify anything in the `evennia` library (anything you download from us, really).
 You import useful functionality from here and if you see code you like, copy&paste it out into your game folder and edit it there.

-If you find that Evennia doesn't support some functionality you need, make a [Feature Request](feature-request) about it.
+If you find that Evennia doesn't support some functionality you need, make a [Feature Request][feature-request] about it.
 Same goes for [bugs][bug].
 If you add features or fix bugs yourself, please consider Contributing your changes upstream!

 ### Learn to read tracebacks